circleci/circleci-docs/LABELS.md

 We use GitHub's labels to organize work on docs.
 Each issue has 3 labels: Status, Type & Priority.

 ## Status

-Status labels give information about how work is progressing on an issue:
+Status labels tell us how work on an issue is progressing:

 - Available: open for development
 - Blocked: dependency preventing progress